MetallicSquid/ML-examples/digit-classifier/README.md

 **This is where we will put example pictures once we are done.**

 # TODO:
- -[ ] Attach the predicted label to the tkinter window somewhere.
+ - [ ] Attach the predicted label to the tkinter window somewhere.
- -[ ] Take pictures of the program in action
+ - [ ] Take pictures of the program in action.
+ - [ ] Optimize the model.
- -[ ] Move onto the next project
+ - [ ] Move onto the next project.